WORKING WITH TUFTS SUPPORT SERVICES

 Should I call TSS for help with leave administration?

 TSS can help you initiate your leave request.
-We will document the fact that you are interested in a leave of absence and then forward you to the leave specialist in Human Resources who can help you.
+We will document the fact that you are interested in a leave of absence and provide you with the initial Leave Request Form then forward a case to the leave specialist in Human Resources who can help you.

 Read more: Leaves of Absence